Milkomeda98/CKD-TransBTS/README.md

 BraTS2021

 - Please download the BraTS2021 dataset from the official competition[ website](https://www.synapse.org/#!Synapse:syn25829067/wiki/), and the detailed description is available [here](http://braintumorsegmentation.org/).
-Put the BraTS2021 dataset into `dataset/` folder and it's structure should be like below:
+The dataset split of Table 1 (in paper) has been released in `dataset/`.
+Please put the BraTS2021 dataset into `dataset/` folder and it's structure should be like below:

 ```
 ├── dataset/